Kai Franz

 Geboren 1983 in Köln/Deutschland.

-Kai Franz lebt und arbeitet als Künstler und Architekt in Providence, Rhode Island, USA.
+Kai Franz lebt und arbeitet in Providence, Rhode Island and Berlin.

 Franz studierte Architektur an der RWTH Aachen (Vordiplom, 2006), sowie der ETH Zürich (BSc EHTZ, 2008).
 Während seines Architekturstudiums setzte sich Franz intensiv mit den Computerwissenschaften auseinander und erforschte nachdrücklich die Integration der Informatik in den architektonischen Entwurfsprozess.
 Nach seinem Studienabschluss in Zürich, forschte Kai Franz als wissenschaftlicher Assistent am Lehrstuhl für Informationsarchitektur der ETH Zürich.